adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/introduction.md

     > The App Service Plan is the thing that actually bills you - not the web or mobile backend.
 You can run a number of web or mobile backends on the same App Service Plan.

     I tend to create a new App Service Plan for each mobile application.
 This is because the App Service Plan lives inside the Resource Group that you create.
 The process is relatively simple.
-You have two choices.
-The easy choice is where is the service going to run.
+You have two decisions to make.
+The first decision is where is the service going to run.
 In a production environment, the correct choice is "near your customers".
-During development "close to the developers" is a good choice.
+"Close to the developers" is a good choice during development.
 Unfortunately, neither of those is an option, so you will have to translate into some sort of geographic location.
 With 16 regions to choose from, you have a lot of choice.

-    The second choice you have to make is what to run the service on - also known as the Pricing tier.
+    The second decision you have to make is what to run the service on; also known as the Pricing tier.
 If you click on **View all**, you will see you have lots of choices.
 F1 Free and D1 Shared, for example, run on shared resources and are CPU limited.
 You should avoid these as the service will stop responding when you are over the CPU quota.
 That leaves Basic, Standard and Premium.
 Basic has no automatic scaling and can run up to 3 instances - perfect for development tasks.
-Standard and Premium both have automatic scaling and large amounts of storage - they differ in the number of sites or instances you can run on them.

-    Finally, there is a number after the plan - this tells you how big the virtual machine is that the plan is running on.
+Standard and Premium both have automatic scaling and large amounts of storage; they differ in features: the number of sites or instances you can run on them, for example.
+Finally, there is a number after the plan.
+This tells you how big the virtual machine is that the plan is running on.
 The numbers differ by number of cores and memory.

-    For our purposes, an F1 Free site is enough to run the site unless we run into problems.
+    For our purposes, an F1 Free site is enough to run this small demonstration project.

 7. Once you have created your app service plan and saved it, click on **Create**.

-The creation of the service can take a couple of minutes, depending on what else is going on.
-Once you have created your app service, the App Service blade will open up.
+The creation of the service can take a couple of minutes.
+Once you have created your app service, the App Service blade will open.

 > What's the difference between a Web App, a Mobile App and an API App?
 Not a lot.
 The type determines which Quick start projects are available in the Quick start menu under **All settings**.
 Since we selected a Mobile app, a set of starter client projects for mobile devices will be presented.